 Rear door toward the roof line

-Set the swing-door end facing your eave so that walk-in loading and ground-throw share the exact same path for workers.
+Set the swing-door end facing your eave so that walk-in loading and ground-throw operations share the same clear working path.

 Surface protection